seemslegit42/aevonos/src/docs/CORE-SUBSYSTEMS/OBELISK-PAY.md

 - **Security**: Access to this database will be the most restricted privilege in the entire OS, guarded by Aegis protocols and strict RBAC.

 ### 4.2.
 The Transaction Agent (The Arbiter)
-- **Description**: A privileged, core Genkit/LangGraph agent that orchestrates all financial operations.
+- **Description**: A privileged, core Genkit/LangGraph agent powered by Groq that orchestrates all financial operations.
 This agent is the only entity authorized to directly interact with The Vault.
 - **Internal API**: It exposes a simple, hardened internal API with functions like `propose_tribute()`, `grant_boon()`, and `purchase_currency()`.
 - **Atomicity Enforcement**: This agent is solely responsible for executing atomic transactions, ensuring that a user's balance is checked, debited, and the receiving account is credited as a single, unbreakable operation.
 Its logic is immutable and auditable.